ZarmDev/transitHelper/README.md

 const saveToFilePath = './assets/trains/google_transit/stops2.txt';
 addTrainLinesToStopsFile(stopFilePath, shapeFilePath)
 ```
 ** NOTE: If your using React-native, use the RNaddInfoToStops.ts file.
-Also, since they are TS files, to run them first build it using npx tsc your/file/path and it will put the JS version of the file in the same directory as the typescript file.
-Then, just do node your/file/path**
+Also, since they are TS files, to run them:
+1. Build it by running ```npx tsc -p tsconfig2.json```
+2. Then, just run ```node build/addInfoToStops.js```
+3. If you ever use **ANYTHING THAT REQUIRES STOPS.TXT (stop data)** then you **MUST** run the addInfoToStops file.

+With react-native, just run the RNaddInfoToStops.ts file in react-native.

+With Node.js/Browsers just run the addInfoToStops.ts file (you can build it using the steps above and you can use the JS file)

-It's looks through shapes.txt and finds the coordinates that match a stop_id (in stops.txt) to a train line (from shapes.txt)
+*What addInfoToStops.ts does:* It looks through shapes.txt and finds the coordinates that match a stop_id (in stops.txt) to a train line (from shapes.txt)

-It will probably take about 2 or less minutes to run.

 ## 2. Requirements for getting *realtime* bus data
 As the MTA developer site (https://new.mta.info/developers) mentions, "Real-time bus data is provided via the Bus Time set of APIs.
 You will need to create an account and use an API key to access the feeds."